schatsu/Laravel-Restaurant-Reservation/README.md

 ### Front-End Optimization
 I implemented a Laravel cache structure on the front end to enhance performance and provide a smoother user experience.

+## Getting Started
+To get started with the project, follow these steps:
+1. Clone the repository.
+2. Configure the Laravel queue system.
+3. Set up email notification settings.

 ## Packages and libraries
 1-For pictures
 ### https://fancyapps.com/